Luka-DV/Luka-DV/README.md

 ## Hi there 👋 I am Luka!
-A Software Engineer and lifelong learner motivated by the power of technology as a tool for positive change, with a background in Psychology.
+A Software Developer and lifelong learner, with a background in customer service and Psychology.

 Connect with me:
 <p align="left">